-- C.6.1 Management Personnel - C.6.1.1 This task includes overall management of the tasks, resources, and activities described in this contract.
-The Contractor Program Manager shall be responsible for
+C.6.1 Management Personnel

-C.6.1.2 The Contractor shall designate a Program Manager (PM) for the duration of this contract.
+- C.6.1.1 This task includes overall management of the tasks, resources, and activities described in this contract.
+The Contractor Program Manager shall be responsible for the overall effective performance of all program areas described in this contract, associated task orders, and its subcontracts supporting the Storage Facility.
+The Contractor shall provide experienced personnel to support DOE programs as described in the PWS. - C.6.1.2 The Contractor shall designate a Program Manager (PM) for the duration of this contract.
 The PM shall be responsible for the overall performance of this contract and shall be cognizant of DOE directives, NEPA Record of Decisions (ROD), and RCRA regulations that are applicable to the long-term management and storage of elemental mercury.
 All communication, verbal or written, to DOE shall be authorized and any written communication shall be signed by the PM.